andywer/puppet-run/README.md

 # 🤖 puppet-run

-Run anything JavaScript in a headless Chrome from your command line 🔥
+Run anything JavaScript in Chrome with puppeteer and pipe it's output back to your terminal 🔥

-Transparently bundles your input files using the [Parcel bundler](https://parceljs.org).
-Why?
-Because [Karma](https://karma-runner.github.io) sucks.
+Transparently bundles your input files and runs them in a headless Chromium browser.
+Great for running tests in an actual browser!

+How does it relate to [Karma](https://karma-runner.github.io)?
+It's everything that Karma is not: It's small, it's fast and trivial to set up.

 🚀&nbsp;&nbsp;Runs any script in a headless Chrome<br />
 📦&nbsp;&nbsp;Zero-config transparent bundling<br />